 Tuition, after deduction of any financial assistance, is divided into three equal installments to be paid according to the following schedule.
-All other charges are due on or before the due date listed on the student's monthly statement of account.
-A nonrefundable \$15 service charge per term will be added to the student's account and is due with the first payment.
+All other charges are due on or before the due date listed on the student's online account.
+A nonrefundable service charge per trimester will be added to the student's account and is due with the first payment.